 RCR Radiology Workforce Census

 The Royal College of Radiologists (RCR) recognises the importance of effective national and local radiology workforce planning and associated policies, informed by accurate and comprehensive workforce data.
 The RCR’s primary source of radiology workforce data is its annual workforce census, which captures detailed information on the radiology workforce, workload and outsourcing expenditure of all NHS radiology departments in the UK.
 The RCR has carried out workforce censuses annually since 2008, reporting key findings and trends.
-The 2016 clinical radiology UK workforce census report and an infographic highlighting the key messages are available to download.
+The 2016 clinical radiology UK workforce census report, summary slides and an infographic highlighting the key messages are available to download.

 The census aims to obtain accurate and comprehensive data on the composition of the UK clinical radiology workforce to inform key policy initiatives, for example, early diagnosis of cancer, seven-day NHS services and stroke thrombectomy.
 Given the ongoing, severe shortage of radiologists in the face of ever increasing clinical demands, effective workforce planning and policy are particularly important.
 The RCR uses the workforce census data and reports to influence government and healthcare bodies, with responsibility for radiology workforce planning.